utkarshsingh004/weather-app/README.md

 - **react-loader-spinner**: For loading animations
 - **@fortawesome/react-fontawesome**: Icons library

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it.

 ## Contributing
 Contributions are welcome!
 If you find a bug or want to add a feature, feel free to open an issue or submit a pull request.